 Cheney recommends four to eight glasses Gookinaid or Homebrew a day.

-- Oral Rehydation Solution – The World Health Organization’s oral rehydration solution costs just pennies to make.
+Oral Rehydration Solution – The World Health Organization’s oral rehydration solution costs just pennies to make.
 Could it be more effective than saline IV’?
-One researcher thinks it just may be.
-Find out how to make it here.
+It may just be. it’s probably the best single solution for increasing blood volume.

 - Salt/C Plus Protocol for Lyme Disease – a high salt/Vitamin C protocol the creators swear is effective for Lyme.
 A book is available.